BhargaviSatya/ChatGPT-GHC-Workshop/workshop/1-role_based_prompting.md

 Try the same task with different roles:

 **Task:** Analyze this business problem: "Our customer retention rate dropped from 85% to 72% in the last quarter."
-I’ll be providing different roles—such and I’d like you to respond with insights or recommendations from each role’s point of view.
+I’ll be providing different roles and I’d like you to respond with insights or recommendations from each role’s point of view.

 **Role 1: Data Analyst**
 ```text